 But there’s a lot to gain when we push back at these norms.

-Here’s a list of things you can do that should help increase the chances of enjoying your time away from work and maximizing the benefits upon your return.
+Here’s a list of ideas to help increase the enjoyment of your time away and maximize the benefits upon your return.
 For the full list, click here.

 Vacation Check List: